sahanbull/context-agnostic-engagement/README.md

 helper functions relating to evaluation and input-output operations.
 - `evaluation_metrics`: contains the helper functions to run Root Mean Sqaure Error (RMSE), Spearman's Rank Order Correlation Coefficient (SROCC) and Pairwise Ranking Accuracy (Pairwise).
-- io_utils: contains the helper functions that are required for loading and manipulating the dataset.
+- `io_utils`: contains the helper functions that are required for loading and manipulating the dataset.

 ### `models`
 This module contains the python scripts that have been used to create the current baselines.
 Currently, `regression`